a8t/bungalow/README.md

 # API docs

-Once this API is running, you can expect a standard REST interface from the `/properties/` and `/zillow_properties/` endpoints, including query parameters.
+Once this API is running, you can expect the following interface from the `/properties/` and `/zillow_properties/` endpoints:

 ## GET